-- Hagåtña Restoration and Redevelopment Authority provides restoration and redevelopment to the historic city of Hagåtña by means of planning, development, preplanning, redesign, clearance, reconstruction, or rehabilitation, or any combination of these, of all Hagåtña, and the provisions of such residential, commercial, industrial, public, or other structures or spaces as may be appropriate or necessary in the interest of the general welfare, including recreational and other facilities incidental or appurtenant to them.
+• Hagåtña Restoration and Redevelopment Authority - provides restoration and redevelopment to the historic city of Hagåtña by means of planning, development, preplanning, redesign, clearance, reconstruction, or rehabilitation, or any combination of these, of all Hagåtña, and the provisions of such residential, commercial, industrial, public, or other structures or spaces as may be appropriate or necessary in the interest of the general welfare, including recreational and other facilities incidental or appurtenant to them.
 This Division shall develop a Plan that includes: planning, preparation, development, construction, acquisition, lease, disposition, reconstruction, improvement, alteration, extension, repair, maintenance and operation of the Hagåtña Restoration and Redevelopment Project.
 The Project includes the "reuse of properties; standardizes eligibility for ownership or occupancy of housing, dwellings and facilities; to include installation, construction or reconstruction of streets, utilities, parks, playgrounds and other public improvements".
-The Plan development, the Division is authorized to conduct surveys, appraisals, test borings or any other technical investigations. - Guam Council of the Arts and Humanities (CAHA) encourages and fosters the opportunity for participation in the arts and humanities with programs designed to benefit citizens of all ages and from every sector of the community.
-It is also the responsibility of the arts council to insure that the role of the arts in the life of the community will grow and play a more significant part in the welfare and educational experience of our island residents.
-The Guam Council of the Arts and Humanities assists in the Festival of Pacific Arts (Fest Pac) a traveling festival hosted every four years by a different county in Oceania (Micronesia, Melanesia and Polynesia) established in 1972, by the Secretariat of the Pacific Community formerly known as the South Pacific Commission as a means to stem erosion of traditional cultural practices by exchanging and sharing cultures at each festival.
-The festival is recognized as a major international cultural event and is the largest gathering in which Pacific peoples from twenty-seven island nations unite to gain respect and appreciation of one another within the context of the changing Pacific.
-Beginning in 1976, Guam has had representation at Fest Pac for the last ten festivals.
-For a majority of the festivals, CAHA has been appointed by the sitting Governor to serve as the lead Government of Guam agency to spearhead Guam's participation at the quadrennial event.
-Guam hosted the 12th Festival of Pacific Arts in 2016.
+The Plan development, the Division is authorized to conduct surveys, appraisals, test borings or any other technical investigations.

+• Guam Council of the Arts and Humanities - encourages, fosters, advances and promotes a lifelong appreciation of the arts and humanities as a crucial foundation to the welfare and prosperity of our island community.
+CAHA continues to perpetuate the arts and humanities with programs and initiatives that enhance our quality of life through education, creative expression, and the professional development of our local artists.
+It is responsible for administering federal and local monies in support of a variety of programs and services through grant projects which encompasses the disciplines of Arts in Education, Folk Arts, Media Arts, Performing Arts, Underserved and Special Projects and provides technical assistance.
+CAHA provides a venue for art exhibitions and is governed by a thirteen (13) member board, appointed by the Governor and confirmed by the Legislature.

-In addition to promoting the arts on Guam, Public Law 20-27 relative to "Arts in Public Buildings and Facilities" as amended by Public Law 31-118 was created.
-I Liheslatura (the legislature) declares it to be policy that a portion of appropriations for capital expenditures for public buildings be set aside either for the acquisition of works of art to be used in such buildings and in any buildings intended for use of the general public to the extent that the construction or improvement of such non-public buildings is supported by either federal or government of Guam tax incentives or other subsidy arrangement or the funds may be given to the Guam Council on the Arts and Humanities Agency for the purpose of fostering culture and the arts for the development of local artists, children and the community as a whole.
+In addition to promoting the arts on Guam, the "Arts in Public Buildings and Facilities" a.k.a.
+Percent for the Arts Program declares that a portion of appropriations for capital expenditures for public and nonpublic buildings be set aside either for the acquisition of works of art or the funds may be given to the Guam Council on the Arts and Humanities Agency for the purpose of fostering culture and the arts and for the development of local artists, children and the community.